 The easy part is that the art world is reasonably compact and well defined.
 In other words, you don't have to go far to get noticed, and the best way to do that is a combination of getting active online-- particularly on social media-- and immersing yourself in your local or regional art scene.
-As for the local scene, get on gallery and museum email lists, follow them on social media, start going to art events and shows and get to know the players-- artists, dealers, gallery owners, critics, collectors, writers, bloggers, curators, and so on.
-Then gradually get involved, participate, help out, join in, and generally make yourself available, keeping in mind-- and this is important-- that the journey is not all about you.
-Concern for the big picture, while at the same time exercising discretion around advancing your personal agenda, pay big dividends over time and are essential to get you where you want to go.
+As for the local scene, get on gallery and museum email lists, follow them on social media, start going to art events and shows, and get to know the players-- artists, dealers, gallery owners, critics, collectors, writers, bloggers, curators, and so on.
+Gradually increase your involvement, generally make yourself available, participate, help out, and join in, all the while keeping in mind-- and this is important-- that the journey is not all about you.
+Being considerate and aware of others, and exercising discretion around advancing your personal agenda, pay big dividends over time and are essential to get you where you want to go.

 Like it or not, politics and immersion in the community play significant roles in any artist's art world ascent, at least initially, and yes, it's true that some artists may have advantages over others in that regard.
 For example, doing the networking dance ahead of time in grad school is an effective, albeit expensive way to get in the mix, but it's not essential.
-No matter what kind of connections you have going in, talent and vision ultimately prevail, not who you know.
+No matter what kind of connections you have going in, your talent and vision as an artist ultimately prevail, not who you know.
 That said, knowing people who may be able to help you in various ways is better than not knowing them.
 So follow them on social media, make the gallery rounds, and familiarize yourself with those you think might ultimately take an interest in your art.

 Now don't worry; we're not losing sight of the museums here.
-Your initial goal and an essential step along the way, accomplished in large part by doing all of what's being talked about above, is to get your art out in front of the public.
-This typically starts with invitations to participate in group shows, but group shows can be challenging in terms of getting your message out; they don't necessarily provide adequate context for those in the know to assess your full range of talents.
-Nevertheless, inclusion in group shows is absolutely a step in the right direction and the more such shows you're a part of, the better.
-At the same time, you definitely want to move toward solo opportunities.
-This next step along your journey to the top typically takes a little more time, but once those solo shows start, you'll be much better positioned to make an impression.
+The reason you're doing all this is to gradually raise awareness about your art, both online and in real life, and hopefully start getting opportunities to show.
+This usually starts with invitations to participate in group shows, but group shows can be challenging in terms of getting your message out.
+They're not great for showing your full range of talents, but they're definitely a step in the right direction, and the more shows you get, the better.
+At the same time, you want to be on the lookout for solo opportunities.
+This next step along your journey to the top typically takes a little more time, but once those solo shows start, you'll be much better positioned to impress.

-As an aside, traditional methods of promoting yourself-- like holing up in the studio or occasionally posting or contacting people on social media without actively participating in the scene and making face-to-face contact is unlikely to get you anywhere fast.
+As an aside, holing up in the studio or occasionally posting or contacting people on social media without actively participating in the scene and making face-to-face contact is unlikely to get you anywhere fast.
 The same goes for approaching galleries who've never heard of you and have no idea who you are.
 For anything like this to work, your art has to be so astonishingly unbelievably remarkably amazing that a gallery has no choice but to take you on-- and that's astonishingly unbelievably remarkably rare.
-Not to belabor the point, but personal contact is the ticket, or at least personal referrals, because then all parties know each other, trust each other, and are more inclined to take recommendations seriously than they are direct contact from artists who approach them with no introductions.
-These days, the competition between good artists to get shows at good galleries is extreme, and sending packets off into the cosmos without an official introduction is simply too abstract and remote a way to make a dent.
+Not to belabor the point, but making all those personal contacts and connections is an essential part of the game.
+These days, the competition between good artists to get shows at good galleries is so extreme that having any kind of advantage, even if its only a referral, really really helps.

 "But I'm still not in museums, and you promised..."

 OK.
-OK.
-Curators.
-Let's talk curators.
-In the overwhelming majority of cases, museum ascendancy starts with galleries and dealers, and in order for your art to make it to museum curators, it first has to pass muster with dealers.
-Gallery owners spend their lives looking at art, they survive by selling art, and that means they're extremely good at spotting quality works of art that people perceive as having value.
+Let's talk museum curators.
+In the overwhelming majority of cases, museum ascendancy starts with galleries, and in order for your art to make it to curators, it first has to pass muster with dealers.
+Gallery owners spend their lives looking at art, they survive by selling art, and that means they're extremely good at spotting quality work that has merit and value.
 Museum curators know this.
-They also know (as should you) which galleries have good or better track records of locating the kinds of art that museums like the most.
+They also know (as should you) which galleries have good or better track records of showing the kinds of art museums like the most.
 You know how curators know which galleries these are?
-One big reason is that the gallery owners spend years, often decades, doing the same art scene shoulder-rub that you're going to start doing as soon as you finish this article.
+One big reason is that the gallery owners spend years, often decades, doing the same art community schmooze that you're going to start doing as soon as you finish this article.
 See how it all connects up?

 Anyway, now things get serious.
-When a gallery owner pitches art or an artist to a museum curator (usually done gingerly-- hard sells don't work with curators either), that dealer's reputation is on the line.
-But wait; there's more.
-The curator's reputation is also on the line, because the curator, in turn, pitches the art to the museum's director and/or board of directors.
-And if a curator's record of acquiring art plays out as substandard over time, that curator will be repositioned somewhere on the outer edge of the galaxy or otherwise relegated to nowhere.
-So you see, this business of getting art into museums is not taken lightly.
-Everyone's got skin in the game, everyone's got to believe, and believe strongly enough in your art to move it up the ladder of success.
-Hopefully it will also get the seal of approval from critics, fellow curators, writers, historians, scholars, and of course, the general public-- those museum goers who pay to see the picks.
+When a gallery owner pitches art or an artist to a museum curator, that dealer's reputation is on the line.
+The curator's reputation is also on the line, because they, in turn, pitch the art to the museum's director and/or board of directors.
+And if a curator's track record of presenting new talent plays out as substandard over time, their responsibilities in that regard will likely be reduced or even eliminated altogether.
+So you see, this business of getting art into museums is serious.
+Everyone's got skin in the game and must believe strongly enough in your art to move it up the ladder of success.
+Hopefully it will also get the seal of approval from critics, fellow curators, influential professionals, and of course, the general public-- those museum goers who pay to see the picks.

-That's how this museum deal works.
-Now here are a few extra wheel-greasers to get you there faster:
+That's how museum accession works.
+Now here are a few extra pointers to help speed up the process:

-* Be able to explain and discuss your art and support it intellectually, especially if it's cerebrally driven.
-When people ask, you have to answer.
+* Be able to explain and dialogue about your art to anyone who shows interest.
+When they ask, you have to answer.
 Dealers and curators are not in the business of filling in blanks-- that's your job.
-They want polished finished products, not works in progress, cognitively or otherwise.
+Quality work in combination with an effective presentation is key.

-* Different museums (and museum curators) acquire different types of art.
-Additionally, curatorial acquisitions are made within the contexts of the histories of the museums or collections they're acquired for.
+* Different museums (and museum curators) focus on and acquire different types of art.
+Additionally, curatorial acquisitions are made within the contexts of the histories and collections of the museums they're acquired for.
 Learn which institutions are most favorable to your type of art.
-While you're at it, do the same with dealers.
+While you're at it, do the same with galleries.

 * Many curators (and dealers) tend to follow the leads of other curators, critics, dealers, and influential collectors.
 Learn the hierarchy and gravitate toward the leaders.

 * Get press.
-The more coverage you get and the better it is, the more comfortable curators (or anybody else) will feel about talking you up and promoting your work.
-Prepackaged proof of your significances means those who notice you and are impressed by your art have to spend less time concocting justifications for getting behind what you're doing.
+The more coverage you get and the better it is, online or otherwise, the more comfortable curators (or anybody else) will feel about talking you up and promoting your work.
+Ongoing media attention also means new people who get introduced to your art can inform themselves faster on what you're up to.

-* Be aware that, in addition to the merits of your art, dealers and curators make decisions based on how much art you create, how hard you work, how productive you are, how you price, and how easy you are to work with.
+* Be aware that, in addition to the merits of your art, galleries and curators make decisions based on how much art you create, how hard you work, how productive you are, how you price, and how easy you are to work with.

-* Artists occasionally receive support in the form of grants or residencies based on potential to produce noteworthy work.
+* Promising artists often receive support in the form of grants or residencies based on potential to produce noteworthy work.
 Funding is based not only on what they've accomplished so far, but also on what their visions are for the future.
-If your art's not quite there yet, but you know where you're going, can conceptualize it out, convey your master plan, and people like what they hear, speculative funding may be in the offing.
+If your art's not necessarily sellable at galleries, but you know where you're going, can conceptualize it well, can convey your master plan, and grant-based organizations like what they hear, cash awards may be in the offing.

 Dealers, collectors, critics, and other art scene insiders continually beat the bushes for fresh art and talented artists, especially online, and especially especially on social media.
-In addition, they continually evaluate already established artists in terms of how their careers are in the process of playing out, whether they continue to evolve, whether their latest work advances beyond all previous work, and how their art and their progress stack up against the art and progress of all the other artists out there.
+In addition, they continually evaluate already established artists in terms of how their careers are progressing, whether they continue to evolve, whether their latest work advances beyond all previous work, and how their art and progress stack up against the art and progress of all the other artists out there.
 In other words, everybody watches everybody and everything all the time, and you, dear artist, are on that radar.

 "But everybody's seen my art and I'm still not in museums.
 What's with that?"

-Could be time to step back, reassess, regroup, or even lower your expectations.
+Could be time to take a step back, reassess, regroup, or even lower your expectations.
 You want a little perspective?
-Pick up an old issue of Art in America or Art News or equivalent publication-- maybe five, maybe ten years back.
-You'll soon begin to see that yesterday's yawners may be today's toppers while countless rookie wonders flame out.
-For every artist that survives, many more go poof.
+Pick up an old issue of Art in America, Artforum, or Art News or equivalent publication-- maybe five, maybe ten years back.
+You'll soon begin to realize how fast artists can come and go.
+For every artist who survives, many more disappear into oblivion.
 Museum accessions are no different.
 Just because art makes it into museums today doesn't mean it stays there forever.
-Styles change, trends fizzle, today's big poop becomes tomorrow's white elephant, artists vanish, curators make mistakes, some artists are better talkers than arters and it takes time for everybody to figure that ruse out, and so on.
+Styles change, trends fizzle, today's big acquisition becomes tomorrow's white elephant sale special, artists vanish, curators make mistakes, some artists are better talkers than arters and it takes time for everybody to figure it out, and so on.

-Then again, you may be so far ahead of the game you'll be dust before anybody totally gets your essence.
+Then again, you may be so far ahead of the game you'll be dust before anybody totally gets what you're up to.
 Don't laugh; it happens.
 If your art's got the chops, it ultimately ends up exactly where it belongs, and if that's in museums, so be it.
-Or if your art's already museum-quality, but you're an antisocial misfit riddled with syndromes and nobody can get near you, chances are decent that you'll be enthroned in absentia as well.
-The good news?
-Posthumous accessions stay accessed far more often than art that gets politicked in now while everyone's still alive and self-serving.
-Small consolation, huh?
-In the meantime, go about your business, don't be a nudge, make the best art you can possibly make for as long as you can possibly make it, and take pride in the fact that at least you're holding up your end of the deal.
+Or if your art's museum-quality, but your personality gets in the way, chances are good that you'll eventually be enthroned as well.
+Perhaps not in your lifetime, but posthumous accessions tend to stay accessed far more often than art that gets politicked in while everyone's still alive and jockeying for attention.
+In the meantime, go about your business, make the best art you can possibly make for as long as you can possibly make it, and take pride in the fact that at least you're holding up your end of the deal.